qmlbook/qmlbook/en/ch07/index.rst

 In our little example we paint every second a small circle in the left canvas.
 When the use clicks on the mouse area the canvas content is stored and a image url is retrieved.
 On the right side of our example the image is then displayed.

-.. note:: Retrieving image data seems not to work currently in the Qt5 Alpha SDK.
+.. note:: Retrieving image data seems not to work currently in the Qt 5 Alpha SDK.

 Canvas Paint
 ------------